 Everyone has at least one flaw in their teeth.
 Whether it’s a chip, a crack, a gap, or some discoloration, everyone has something!
 As some procedures could involve extensive procedures to cover up these flaws, porcelain veneers can provide that entirely!
-With porcelain veneers you will leave our office with the smile of your dreams!
+With porcelain veneers, you will leave our office with the smile of your dreams!

 What are Porcelain Veneers?